-The Fireface 400's ADAT and SPDIF inputs operate simultaneously.
-Because there is no input selector, the Fireface UC has to be told which one of the signals is the sync reference (a digital device can only be clocked from a single source).
-The Clock Source selection is used to define a preferred input for the automatic clock system.
-This input will stay active as long as a valid signal is found.
+The Fireface's ADAT optical and SPDIF inputs operate simultaneously.
+Because there is no input selector however, the Fireface 800 has to be told which of the signals is the sync reference (a digital device can only be clocked from a single source).
+Via Pref.
+Sync Ref (preferred synchronization reference) a preferred input can be defined.
+As long as the card sees a valid signal there, this input will be designated as the sync source.

-To cope with some situations which may arise in studio practice, defining a sync reference is essential.
+To cope with some situations which may arise in studio practice, defining a preferred sync reference is essential.
 One example: An ADAT recorder is connected to the ADAT input (ADAT immediately becomes the AutoSync source) and a CD player is connected to the SPDIF input.
-Try recording a few samples from the CD and you will be disappointed - few CD players can be synchronized.
+Try recording a few samples from the CD and you will be disappointed.
+Few CD players can be synchronized.
 The samples will inevitably be corrupted, because the signal from the CD player is read with the (wrong) clock from the ADAT i.e. out of sync.
-In this case, the Clock Source should be set temporarily to SPDIF.
+In this case, Pref Sync Ref should be temporarily set to SPDIF.
+If several digital devices are to be used simultaneously in a system, they not only have to operate with the same sample frequency but also be synchronous with each other.
+This is why digital systems always need a single device defined as 'master', which sends the same clock signal to all the other ('slave') devices.

-RME's exclusive SyncCheck technology (first implemented in the Hammerfall) enables an easy to use check and display of the current clock status.
-Input Status indicates whether there is a valid signal (Lock, No Lock) for each input (Word Clock, ADAT, SPDIF and LTC), or if there is a valid and synchronous signal (Sync).
-In the field Clock Mode the clock reference is shown.
-See chapter 35.1.
+RME's exclusive SyncCheck technology enables an easy to use check and display of the current clock status.
+SyncCheck indicates whether there is a valid signal (Lock, No Lock) for each input (Word Clock, ADAT1, ADAT2, SPDIF), or if there is a valid and synchronous signal (Sync).
+The AutoSync Ref display shows the input and frequency of the current sync source (see chapter 35.1).